Lynkestis

 In the second half of the 5th century BC Lynkestis was the strongest tribal state in Upper Macedonia under king Arrhabaeus, son of Bomerus.
 During the Peloponnesian War the combined army of Lyncestians under king Arrhabaeus and Illyrians won against the joined forces of the Macedonian king Perdiccas II and the Spartan leader Brasidas at the Battle of Lyncestis in 423 BC.

 Lynkestis was annexed or retained by the Illyrian king Bardylis after his victory against Perdiccas III of Macedon in 360 BC.
 At the Battle of Erigon Valley in 358 BC, the Illyrians under Bardylis were defeated by Phillip II and Lynkestis became part of Macedon.
 After his conquest, Philip founded Heraclea Lyncestis, which would become the main city of the area in antiquity.
 Although they became part of Macedon, Lynkestians retained their own basileus.

+According to Hammond, the locals were recruited by Philip II to serve in the king’s army due to their common language as well as because they were accorded equal terms with the population of Lower Macedonia.
+Later they contributed to the Indian campaign led by Alexander the Great.

 Name

 The etymology of the geographical name Lynkos/Lynkestis and tribal name Lynkestai is uncertain.
-It seems possible that the Greek word for "lynx" (λύγξ, λύγκος) came from the geographical names that contain the root Λυγκ- Lynk-, which either may refer to the lynx or not, and they may well be of Pre-Greek origin.
+The geographical names that contain the root Λυγκ- Lynk- either may refer to the "lynx" or not, and they may well be of Pre-Greek origin.
+It seems possible that the Greek word for "lynx" (λύγξ, λύγκος) came from those toponyms.
+The tribal name Lyncestae or Lynkestai bears the typical West Greek -estae or Illyrian -st-.